 As you are building your Reiki business, there are all types of things to keep in mind.
 Among them are those teeny, tiny legal issues that can come back to bite you.
 Reiki practitioners provide a healing service.
 Ideally, clients understand the role that Reiki plays in healing.
 They know it can complement traditional medicine rather than replace it.
 Never assume clients know that.
 Instead, educate clients and protect yourself with a Reiki consent form.

-Whenever you start working with a new client, consider having them sign a Reiki consent form, which forces them to acknowledge that you are not a licensed medical professional and you can not diagnose illnesses or conditions.
+Whenever you start working with a new client, have them sign a Reiki consent form.
+That forces the client to acknowledge that you are not a licensed medical professional.
+It lets them know you can not diagnose illnesses or conditions.

 Not only should you have new clients fill out the energy work and consent form, but you should also go back and have current clients sign the form if they have not already.
 Even if you’ve had a client for years and you think you know that client and you don’t believe they would sue you, don’t take the chance.

 If you have a disorder that has been diagnosed by a licensed medical or mental health professional or a condition that should be evaluated by a licensed health professional, my services should be used only in conjunction with your obtaining that care.
 I do not diagnose or treat medical or mental health disorders, nor am I trained or licensed to do so.
 Reiki attempts to optimize the body’s overall health and vitality, but it is not to be used instead of appropriate care from a licensed professional.

 I also recommend you speak with an attorney if you have legal questions.
 Look for an attorney who understands the value of Reiki and barter your services.